Saunton Golf Club Has Been Established For Over 100 Years But Does Not Rest On Its Past Glories:

 Although it is believed that a course existed in Braunton Burrows in the early 1890s, Saunton Golf Club was not formed until May 1897.
-It was originally a 9 hole course but was extended to 12 holes by 1906 and to 18 holes in 1908.
-A Clubhouse was built in 1907 at a cost of £1,000 and can still be seen as a private house to the right of the East Course 16th fairway.
+It was originally a 9-hole course, but was extended to 12 holes by 1906 and to 18 holes in 1908.
+A Clubhouse was built in 1907 at a cost of £1,000 and can still be seen as a private house to the right of the 16th fairway on the East Course.

-The 1st World War in 1914 brought an end to the steady growth of the Club; the course was reduced to 12 holes again, due to lack of labour but play was permitted "without payment".
-On re-opening in 1919, W Herbert Fowler, "an architect of some considerable repute" was employed to re-design the Course and by the early 1920s Saunton was gaining a reputation as one of the finest links courses in the country.
+The First World War in 1914 brought an end to the steady growth of the Club; the course was reduced to 12 holes again, due to lack of labour, but play was permitted "without payment".
+On re-opening in 1919, W Herbert Fowler, "an architect of some considerable repute", was employed to re-design the course and by the early 1920s Saunton was gaining a reputation as one of the finest links courses in the country.

-In 1923 an exhibition match was arranged between Harry Vardon (who had won the Open 6 times and the US Open) and J.H.Taylor (5 times Open Champion).
-Then in 1929 another exhibition match was arranged to celebrate the opening of a new Clubhouse, which we use to this day.
-It was between J.H.Taylor, James Braid and the up and-coming Henry Cotton!
+In 1923 an exhibition match was arranged between Harry Vardon (6-time Open Champion and a US Open Winner) and J.H.Taylor (5-time Open Champion).
+Then in 1929 another exhibition match was arranged to celebrate the opening of a new Clubhouse, which we still use to this day.
+It was between J.H.Taylor, James Braid and the up and-coming Sir Henry Cotton!

-However in 1939 a 2nd World War again 'interrupted play' and the courses and Clubhouse were occupied by the military until 1951.
+However, in 1939 a Second World War again 'interrupted play', and the courses and Clubhouse were occupied by the military until 1951.
 The whole area was extensively used as a battle training ground prior to the D-Day Landings and the Americans based a large number of tanks in the dunes.
-As can be imagined, the Courses suffered immense damage during this period but the Green Staff and some German Prisoners-of-War had the East Course up-and-running by January 1952.
+As can be imagined, the courses suffered immense damage during this period but the Green Staff and some German Prisoners-of-War had the East Course up-and-running by January 1952.

-Since then both courses have been updated with the enlargement of many tees and the introduction of new bunkers to try to keep pace with the improvement in clubs and balls!
-The East course alone has 30 new bunkers.
+Since then, both courses have been updated with the enlargement of many tees and the introduction of new bunkers to try to keep up with the improvement in golf equipment!

-Despite the proliferation of new courses nationwide, Saunton's 2 courses have stood up well to the competition.
-The East Course is ranked No.32 in the Golf World "Top 100 Courses" and the West Course is No 67.
-And there is only one Club with 2 better links courses in the whole country and that is St Andrews!
+Despite the proliferation of new courses nationwide, Saunton's two courses have stood up well to the competition.
+The East Course is ranked No.12 in the Golf World 'Top 100 Courses in England' and the West Course is No 98.
+And there is only one Club with two better links courses in the whole country and that is St Andrews!